bit-weaving/website/content/projects/_index.md

 +++
 title = "Projects"
-description = "A list of open source projects that Bit Weaving is creating for use with out clients."
+description = "A list of open source projects that Bit Weaving is creating for use with our clients." page_template = "articles-page.html"
 +++